LaunchCodeEducation/web-fundamentals/studios/flicklist/1/README.md

 This creates a copy of the repository on your laptop.
 You should now have a new folder in your directory called `flicklist-flask/`.
 We have included a .gitignore file for you.

-#### VirtualEnv
+#### Virtual Environment

-We will be using the simple framework Flask along with VirtualEnv just like we did in the `Hello-Flask` exercise.
-You can go [Back to Hello Flask Page](../../tutorials/hello-flask/) to review those materials if needed.
+We will be using the simple framework Flask along with Conda's built in virtual environment just like we did in the `Hello Flask` exercise.
+You can go [Back to Hello Flask Page](../../../tutorials/hello-flask/) to review those materials if needed.

 ---